clickerbug/workhub/README.md

-# Framework - Django Boilerplate

-**What is Framework?**

-Framework is a collection of boilerplate projects for quick starting production-class python django based backend applications, particularly utilizing django as an ORM, and as an API server.
-Framework can help you built production-grade, secure, reliable backend for your applications that scales, within minutes.

-You would only need a fork!

-**Variant: Minimum Config**

-This variant of framework is a basic django project, with GraphQL integrated.

-### Features
-* GraphQL API creation support, support for JWT based auth
-* Setting secrets through environment variables
-* Customizable, extensible User-Auth model

 ### How to Install?
 1. Create a venv for python3, - `python3 -m venv ./venv`
 2. Install dependencies, - `pip install -r requirements.txt`